 If you’ve managed to identify and isolate the infected computer systems, it is possible to do a factory reset on those systems to remove the ransomware.

 While it can make sense cost-wise to pay the ransom, we at Horangi never recommend that you pay it.
 Paying the ransomware demand makes your organization a repeatable target, and communicates to other attackers in the know to attack you again.

 Instead, opt to put together a comprehensive incident response plan that your organization can follow whenever a security incident such as a ransomware attack occurs.
-Such a plan can include protocols like which security partner to call, and the steps you take to isolate the attack and document the attack logs that will be critical in forensics.
+Such a plan can include protocols such as which security partner to call, the steps you take to isolate the attack, and to document the attack logs that will be critical in forensics.